qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    :file:`gtopo30` and click **[OK]**.
 The elevation layer will be visualized.
 #.
 Click on |grass_add_vector| :sup:`Add GRASS vector layer`, choose the map name
    :file:`alaska` and click **[OK]**.
-The Alaska boundary vector layer will be overlayed on top of the :file:`gtopo30` map.
+The Alaska boundary vector layer will be overlaid on top of the :file:`gtopo30` map.
 You can now adapt the layer properties as described in chapter :ref:`vector_properties_dialog` (e.g., change opacity, fill and outline color).
 #.
 Also load the other two vector layers, :file:`rivers` and :file:`airports`, and